fwolfst/fwolfst.github.io/_posts/2015-05-01-dokku-on-ubuntu-vm-part-II.markdown

 # ...snip..
 {% endhighlight %}

-Afterwards, to not forget to restart `rinetd`:
+Afterwards, do not forget to restart `rinetd`:

 `service rinetd restart`